 Welcome to the Education Advocacy Trust

-The Education Advocacy Trust was established to promote the mutual professional interests of education and training psychologists through fund raising and other political activities.
-The Trust works with the Association for the Advancement of Psychology (AAP) to support Members of Congress or federal candidates who champion legislative initiatives that increase federal support (funding) for psychology education and training.
+The Education Advocacy Trust (EdAT) was established to promote the mutual professional interests of education and training psychologists through fund raising and other political activities.
+The Trust works with the American Psychological Association Practice Organization political action committee (APAPO-PAC) to support members of Congress or federal candidates who champion legislative initiatives that increase federal support and funding for psychology education and training.

-Because the Trust is a separate 501(c)6 organization, we are able to conduct advocacy activities free of the I.R.S. provisions that constrain APA, a 501(c)3 organization.
-Currently, our services and activities are completely funded by voluntary contributions from psychologists, but we are also in the process of developing other revenue-generating products and services.
+Because the Trust is a separate 501(c)(6) organization, we are able to conduct advocacy activities free of the IRS provisions that constrain APA, a 501(c)(3) organization.
+Currently, our services and activities are primarily funded by voluntary contributions from psychologists and psychology students.

 Nurturing Psychology's Champions